jwjohns/dgx-spark-cli/README.md

 # DGX Manager

-A powerful CLI tool to manage connections, SSH tunnels, and GPU monitoring for your DGX Spark system.
+A powerful CLI tool to manage connections, SSH tunnels, GPU monitoring, and AI/ML workloads for your DGX Spark system.

 ## Features